How acupuncture and acupressure can help you manage stress and anxiety

 - SOS Immediate Stress Release – 90 min Online Session

-- Personal Stress and Anxiety Management Kit: an online course of 4 sessions (60 min each) on how to apply, in the correct order, acupressure (using a tennis ball and positioning) on specific channel points and tailored for you.
+- Personal Stress and Anxiety Management Kit: a private online course of 4 sessions (60 min each) on how to apply, in the correct order, acupressure (using a tennis ball and positioning) on specific channel points and tailored for you.
+That means you literally learn how to manage your stress and anxiety, completely by your self.

 Testimonials